MarcChristiansen/roomTrackingIot/readme.md

 This system is designed to monitor occupancy using a variety of sensors including motion, distance and Find3

 # Setup overview
 Setup requires quite a few things in terms of hardware.
-If an example is required it is recommended to look at the demonstration on: http://iot.marcs.dk:8010

 Requirements
 RPI 3/4 patched with nexmon, docker, and find3 scanners.